Assassin (video game): Reception

 Assassin has received high ratings.
 The One Amiga rated the game 92%, praising all areas of the game.
 In particular the sound effects.
 In the review, the reviewer noted that the sound effects were "some of the most imaginative and atmospheric I've ever heard".
 The only criticism in the review was that some of the backgrounds seemed empty.

 The review from Amiga Power noted the similarities of the game to Strider and Turrican, but overall rated the game highly at 89%.
 Again, the atmosphere of the game was praised, as were the graphics and animation.

 CU Amiga scored the game 89% and noted the size of the game maps.
 There are over 1500 screens over the five levels.
 The magazine said this was one of the games most striking features.

 In episode 2 of season 1, British television show Bad Influence! gave it 4 stars (from the girls) and 3 stars (from the boys), out of a maximum of 5.

 Despite the critical acclaim, Martyn Brown, co-founder of Team17 considers Assassin to be Team17's least successful game.
 He attributes this to limited appeal.

 Legacy

 Assassin: Special Edition was released 2 years after the original game and various gameplay elements were altered.
-The first level is gone which means that there no longer are the dogs as enemies, also the boomerang has been replaced with a laser gun.
+The first level was removed, along with dogs as enemies, and the boomerang has been replaced with a laser gun.

-The Assassin: Special Edition re-release was seen as an unnecessary release and even a backwards step as various gameplay elements were removed.
 Amiga Power gave the game a lower rating of 79%, but still praised most of it.